California will cut ties with Walgreens over the company's plan to drop abortion pills

 Walgreens has been under fire since confirming last week that it wouldn't dispense the popular abortion pill mifepristone in certain states after 20 Republican state attorneys general sent letters threatening legal action.

-An FDA decision in January allowed for retail pharmacies to start selling mifepristone as long as they complete a certification process.
-Last month, 20 Republican state attorneys generals sent a letter threatening legal action against companies that began carrying the pills.
-That's left Walgreen's, alongside other national pharmacy giants like RiteAid and CVS, with difficult decisions to make.
+An FDA decision in January allowed for retail pharmacies to start selling mifepristone in person and by mail given they complete a certification process.
+But the shifting policy landscape has left Walgreens, alongside other national pharmacy chains like RiteAid and CVS, weighing up when and where to start dispensing the medication.

 Walgreens told NPR on Friday that it would still take steps to sell mifepristone in "jurisdictions where it is legal and operationally feasible."
-But the drug — which is also used to ease miscarriages — is still legal in some of the states threatening Walgreens, including Alaska, Iowa, Kansas and Montana.
+The drug — which is also sometimes used in cases of miscarriage — is still allowed in some of the states threatening Walgreens, including Iowa, Kansas, Alaska and Montana, though some of those states impose additional restrictions on how it can be distributed or are litigating laws that would.

-Walgreens has not responded to NPR's latest attempt to clarify its position or to respond to Newsom's statement.
-The company released a statement on Monday saying that it was waiting on FDA certification to dispense mifepristone "consistent with federal and state laws."
+Walgreens responded to NPR's latest request for comment by pointing to a statement it published on Monday, reiterating that it was waiting on FDA certification to dispense mifepristone "consistent with federal and state laws."

 California, which would be on track to becoming the world's fourth largest economy if it were its own country, has immense buying power in the healthcare market.